Medical Information

 Patient with knee pain

-See the illustrative patient case study for congenital hemophilia.
+See the illustrative patient case study for congenital hemophilia with inhibitors.
 The case study provides an example of how NovoSeven® RT can be used to help patients who present with emergent bleeding.

 See case study